Andy-set-studio/npm-uninstall-facebook/items/whatsapp.md

 ---

 WhatsApp Messenger is a freeware and cross-platform messaging and Voice over IP (VoIP) service owned by Facebook.
-Also have a glance to the [secure messaging apps comparison](https://www.securemessagingapps.com).
+A collection of secure messaging apps with helpful comparisons can be found [here](https://www.securemessagingapps.com).